Enhanced Defense Cooperation Agreement: Background

-The signing of the VFA led to the establishment of annual bilateral military exercises between the U.S. and the Philippine known as Balikatan, as well as a variety of other cooperative measures.
+The signing of the VFA led to the establishment of annual bilateral military exercises between the US and the Philippine known as Balikatan, as well as a variety of other cooperative measures.
 The Balikatan training exercises ("shoulder-to-shoulder") are annual military exercises between the U.S. and the Philippines.
 They are structured to maintain and develop the security relationship between the two countries' armed forces through crisis-action planning, enhanced training to conduct counterterrorism operations, and promoting interoperability of the forces.

 Over the years the exercises have expanded to include other surrounding countries in Southeast Asia.
-The trainings have also had a shifting focus.
-During the U.S.-led "War on Terror" the annual Balikatan Exercises focused on training for counterterrorism missions.
-There has been some controversy over these exercises; a growing number of Philippine people are angry over the continued presence of U.S. troops in the Philippines.
+These training exercises have also had a shifting focus.
+During the U.S.-led "war on terror" the annual Balikatan Exercises focused on training for counterterrorism missions.
+In 2012, the seal of the United States Embassy in Manila was defaced by student activists to protest the exercises.

-Disaster relief and crisis response has since become an important focus of the U.S.–Philippine security relationship especially following Typhoon Haiyan (Yolanda), and is a key impetus of the EDCA agreement.
-The United States Marines were among the first to arrive in the Philippines after the devastating typhoon hit the Philippines on November 8, 2013.
-At the immediate request of the Philippine government, U.S. and international relief agencies arrived three days after the storm to provide aid and assistance to the thousands of injured and homeless.
+Disaster relief and crisis response have since become important focuses for the U.S.–Philippine security relationship and a key impetus of the EDCA agreement.
+The United States Marines were among the first to arrive in the Philippines after Typhoon Haiyan hit the Philippines on November 8, 2013.
+At the immediate request of the Philippine government, US and international relief agencies arrived three days after the storm to provide aid and assistance to the thousands of injured and homeless.
 The United States government provided over $37 million in aid.